charlie597/charlie597/README.md

 - 😄 Pronouns: she/her/they
 - ⚡ NOT-SO Fun facts: 1. i had a tga when i was a baby 2. i had a fijit friend serafina but i skinned it and it killed itself so now i have a broken fijit friend
-- ⚡ Actual fun facts: I have a 2017 teddy ruxpin coming :D, I have a discord friend named the collector and i play minecraft with him sometimes :3
+- ⚡ Actual fun facts: I have a 2017 teddy ruxpin coming :D, I have a discord friend named the collector and i play minecraft with him sometimes :3 please if you see my email on here please do not email me